Clevis22/SplitMark/README.md

 * Local Files: Upload and download from the local disk.

 * Customizable editor font size: Change the editor font size for better readability.

+## To Do

+* Improve exporting as PDF formatting

+* Make a better mobile experience

+* Add keyboard shortcuts

+* Add favicon